IBM-Bluemix-Docs/mass-data-migration/shipping_checklist.md

 ________________________________________________________________
-Sign/Date of shipper
+Sign/Date of Shipper

 ________________________________________________________________
-Sign/Date of customer
+Sign/Date of Customer